-Add a layer of mattress topper so that your guests will be sitting on a “cushion” instead of hard flooring.
+- Add a layer of mattress topper so that your guests will be sitting on a “cushion” instead of hard flooring.
 You can cut this mattress topper according to the seating area you designate.

 Here are items that should be on your rental

-Renting a picnic table, of course, is essential.
+- Renting a picnic table, of course, is essential.
 However, if you cannot find a “picnic table,” you can rent a regular rectangular table like this – and add on solid metal buffet risers underneath it to elevate it to a “picnic table” height.

-Another rental you can consider is, instead of purchasing a blanket to cover the seating, you can rent a carpet that can be rolled in the seating area – again, this will save you money.
+- Another rental you can consider is, instead of purchasing a blanket to cover the seating, you can rent a carpet that can be rolled in the seating area – again, this will save you money.

-Depending on what you are serving in terms of food, you might also need to consider renting flatware, glassware, etc., as needed.
+- Depending on what you are serving in terms of food, you might also need to consider renting flatware, glassware, etc., as needed.

-Make it extra nice, and rent a large umbrella to provide shade if you are doing your picnic-style wedding outdoors.
+- Make it extra nice, and rent a large umbrella to provide shade if you are doing your picnic-style wedding outdoors.

 One thing that will make your guests’ experience easier (as they are already sitting on the floor!) is to provide them with a meal that is easy to consume – something they can hold or put on the table if they like.
 Remember, when you are sitting on the floor, you get some comfortable moments, and you might want to move around to stretch out a little.